Krambambula (drink)

-Krambambula is a Belarusian alcoholic mix drink or cocktail that typically consists of red wine and various kinds of liquor, including gin, vodka, or rum.
-There are many different recipes.
-Commercially produced versions may also be available in some areas.
+Krambambula is a Belarusian alcoholic mix drink or cocktail that typically consists of red wine, and various kinds of liquor, including gin, vodka, or rum - there are many different recipes.
+Commercially produced versions are also available in some areas.

 Etymology

 The name is probably derived from the Old High German word Kranawitu or chranawita ("croaker timber," another name for juniper) and from the Rotwelsch word Blamp (alcoholic drink).

 History

 A red-colored cherry liqueur called Krambambuli was formerly produced by a distillery in Danzig (Gdańsk) established by Ambrosius Vermöllen, a Mennonite immigrant from De Lier in Holland, who received Danzig citizenship on 6 July 1598.